Head coach Tim DeRuyter's contract is extended five more years through 2018

 The scrimmage was sponsored by Real California Milk.

 Free kids camp, autographs and Bulldog Shop sale highlight Saturday

-Highlighting a long list of players who excelled under DeRuyter's scheme was Von Miller, who in addition to earning All-American honors was awarded the 2010 Butkus Award given annually to the nation's most outstanding linebacker.
-Miller went on to become the second overall pick of the Denver Broncos in the 2011 NFL draft.
+Prior to coming to Fresno State, DeRuyter was the assistant head coach/defensive coordinator at Texas A&M where he coached one of the elite defensive players in the NFL in the game in Von Miller.
+Miller, who in addition to earning All-American honors, was awarded the 2010 Butkus Award given annually to the nation's most outstanding linebacker.
+He went on to become the second overall pick of the Broncos in the 2011 NFL draft.

 In 2011, Texas A&M led the nation with 51 sacks and the Aggies were second in the Big 12 by only allowing 106.0 rushing yards per game.

 DeRuyter hails from a pair of Hall of Fame coaches, as he was mentored by Fisher DeBerry at Air Force and by Chris Ault at Nevada.
 DeRuyter was a 2010 nominee for the Broyles Award that honors the nation's top assistant coach, when he was working under former Green Bay Packers head coach Mike Sherman.

 Before coaching the Aggie defense, DeRuyter spent three years as the defensive coordinator and safeties coach at his alma mater, Air Force.
 He also held the title of associate coach in 2008 and 2009.

 A native of Long Beach, Calif., DeRuyter was born on Jan.
 3, 1963 and graduated from St. John Bosco High School (Bellflower, Calif.) in 1981.
 He holds a bachelor's degree in management from Air Force (1985) and a MBA in market strategy from Regis University (1992).

 Upon his graduation from the Air Force Academy, he served seven-and-a-half years of active duty in the Air Force.